stefanthoss/stefandroid-blog/_posts/2023-03-26-migrate-tasmota-to-esphome.md

 4. Apend the following config:

     ```yaml
-    # Enable web server
-    web_server:
-    port: 80

     # Enable time component for use by daily power sensor
     time:
       - platform: homeassistant
         id: homeassistant_time

     binary_sensor:
       # Reports when the button is pressed
       - platform: gpio
         device_class: power
         pin:
           number: GPIO13
           inverted: True
         name: Button
         on_press:
           - switch.toggle: relay

       # Reports if this device is Connected or not
       - platform: status
         name: Status

     sensor:
       # Reports the WiFi signal strength
       - platform: wifi_signal
         name: WiFi Signal
-        update_interval: 60s

       # Reports how long the device has been powered (in minutes)
       - platform: uptime
         name: Uptime
         filters:
           - lambda: return x / 60.0;
+        device_class: duration
-        unit_of_measurement: minutes
+        unit_of_measurement: min
+        state_class: total_increasing

       # Reports the Current, Voltage, and Power used by the plugged-in device (not counting this plug's own usage of about 0.7W/0.02A, so subtract those when calibrating with this plugged into a Kill-A-Watt type meter)
       - platform: hlw8012
         sel_pin:
           number: GPIO12
           inverted: True
         cf_pin: GPIO5
         cf1_pin: GPIO14
         current_resistor: 0.001 #The value of the shunt resistor for current measurement.
 Defaults to the Sonoff POW’s value 0.001 ohm.
 Verified on https://fccid.io/2AKBP-X10S/Internal-Photos/X10S-Int-photo-4308983 that we use "R001" = 0.001 ohm